 In late November, Samsung started pushing out the first official version of Android 10/One UI 2.0 to Galaxy S10 users.
 It’s available in Germany, India, the United Kingdom, and several other regions including the United States.

 Now that the update’s been out for a few weeks, we’re starting to get feedback from those who have moved their Galaxy S10 from Android Pie to Android 10.
-A lot of it is good, but we’re also hearing about an assortment of issues.
+A lot of the feedback is good, but we’re also hearing about an assortment of issues.

 Some of these problems are brand new, others have carried over from the Android 10 beta, and some are leftovers from Android Pie.

-The roll out is still in its infancy, so we expect the list of Galaxy S10 Android 10 problems to grow as Samsung pushes the software to more regions around the world.
+The update is still rolling out so we expect the list of Galaxy S10 Android 10 problems to grow as Samsung pushes the software to more devices in more regions around the world.

 In this guide we want to take you through the current state of Galaxy S10 Android 10 problems.
 We’ll take you through the best way to prepare for Android 10, provide some resources that could help you fix any issues you’re seeing, and give you a look at what to expect from Samsung and its partners down the road.